A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Quantum algorithm for persistent Betti numbers

-In order to determine the overall resource costs for estimating persistent Betti numbers using our quantum algorithm, we need to determine the cost of the block encodings of the relevant operators.
+In Fig.~\ref{fig:FlowDiagram} we present a flow diagram for our quantum algorithm, showing calls to the main subroutines of the algorithm.
+This is complemented by the minimal pseudocode in Algorithm~\ref{Alg:MembershipOracle} and Algorithm~\ref{Alg:PersistentBetti}.
+In order to determine the overall resource costs for estimating persistent Betti numbers using our quantum algorithm, we need to determine the cost of these subroutines.
 In the following section, we discuss how to implement the block encodings listed above.
-These require a number of ingredients.
-The most complex case of $\Pi_{ \mathrm{Ker} \cap \mathrm{Im} }$ (similarly to the other cases), uses the following ingredients, whose costs we establish for both the direct and compact mappings: \begin{itemize} \item Implement the `membership oracle' that determines if a given $k$-simplex is present in the complex at scale $i$, using a sequence of elementary operations, including those used for querying some form of quantum memory that stores the coordinates of the data points. \item Obtain block encodings of $\partial_k^i$, $\partial_{k+1}^j$ using elementary operations and the membership oracle. \item Obtain block encodings of $\Pi_{\mathrm{Ker}}$, $\Pi_{\mathrm{Im}}$, using QSVT applied to block encodings of $\partial_k^i$, $\partial_{k+1}^j$, respectively. \end{itemize} We determine these resource in order to bound the end-to-end complexity of our algorithm.
+These require a number of ingredients, whose costs we establish for both the direct and compact mappings: \begin{itemize} \item Implement the `membership oracle' (Algorithm~\ref{Alg:MembershipOracle}) that determines if a given $k$-simplex is present in the complex at scale $i$, using a sequence of elementary operations, including those used for querying a (quantum) lookup-table that stores the coordinates of the data points. \item Obtain block encodings of $\partial_k^i$, $\partial_{k+1}^j$ using elementary operations and the membership oracle. \item Obtain block encodings of $\Pi_{\mathrm{Ker}}$, $\Pi_{\mathrm{Im}}$, $\Pi_{\mathrm{Ker}(\partial_k^i) \cap \mathrm{Im}(\partial_{k+1}^j)}$, and $\Pi_\beta$ using QSVT applied to block encodings of $\partial_k^i$, $\partial_{k+1}^j$ and block encoding manipulations (linear combinations of block encodings and products of block encodings~\cite{gilyen2018QSingValTransfArXiv}). \end{itemize}